Research

 Fortunately, I have the privilege to collaborate with Principal Researcher Dr. Chunyu Wang from MSRA on the human digitalization work and spent wonderful time at MSRA IM Group.

-In addition, I have the privilege to collaborate with Prof. Yixin Zhu from PKU and Prof. Federico Rossano from UCSD on the 🦍 AI-assisted wildlife welfare efforts.
+In addition, I have the privilege to collaborate with Prof. Yixin Zhu from PKU and Prof. Federico Rossano from UCSD on the 🦍 AI-assisted wildlife understanding.

 Selected projects